Cozy Peach Kitchen

 Instructions

 • Prep the strawberries.
 Remove the tops and slice each strawberry into quarters.
-Set aside ½ cup for the vinaigrette.
+Set aside ½ cup of sliced strawberries for the vinaigrette.

 • To toast the walnuts, heat a medium skillet over medium heat.
 Add the walnut pieces and cook for 2-5 minutes, stirring frequently to encourage even cooking.
 They are ready when fragrant and deepened in color.